Slack Community Widget for Website. Web API + OAuth - Poper

 How to embed a Slack community channel on your website

 Three steps.
 Under two minutes.
 No developer needed.
-Built on the official Slack Web API and Events API.
+Built on the official Slack Web API.

 1. 01